 There are two scenarios that can play out during the screening process:

 Patient eligible at first visit: in this scenario, a patient meets the inclusion criteria at the first visit, and is eligible for the study.
 Patient is then consented, and assigned a study ID (see STEP 2).
-Once the patient provides informed consent, and the Screening and Eligibility Form is complete, Packet 1 and Packet 2 are filled out by surgeon and patient, respectively, and the appropriate imaging forms (X-Ray, MRI or both) are completed as well.
+Once the patient provides informed consent, and the Screening and Eligibility Form is complete, the baseline questionnaires (Form 3A/3B and 3C) are completed by the patient and surgeon, respectively, and the appropriate imaging forms (X-Ray, MRI or both) are completed as well.

 Patient ineligible at first visit: in this scenario, a patient does not meet the inclusion criteria (i.e. no imaging has yet confirmed the diagnosis of OCD of the knee) at the first visit, and is not eligible for the study at this time.
 This patient can return at his or her next visit with imaging confirming the diagnosis, and then be eligible for enrollment.